linuxdeepin/dde-control-center/README.md

 Execute `dde-control-center -h` to get more details.

+Note: `--spec` can be used to debug plugins.
+The passed in value is the path where the so of plugin is in.

 ## Getting help

 You can press `F1` to start [deepin-manual](https://github.com/linuxdeepin/deepin-manual) when you focus on DDE Control Center window.